paulboot/naemon_plugins/README.md

 Collection of useful check plugins

 Example config how to test proxy downloads, the HTTP GET haeder is tricky to get it right.
-In this example once every hour a 10MiB file is downloaded from a fictive test server.
+In this example once every hour a 10MiB file is downloaded from a test server.

 ```
 define service {